Alishan Itinerary: How to Simplify This Part of Your Trip

 Then you would have just over three hours to explore Alishan before catching the last bus (17:10) back to Chiayi.
 It’s tight but doable!

-Pro Tip: On bus days, there can be a long line of people lining up to catch a bus out of Fenqihu, and the bus is usually full before it even gets there.
+Pro Tip: On busy days, there can be a long line of people waiting to catch a bus out of Fenqihu, and the bus is usually full before it even gets there.
 I recommend lining up at least 15 minutes early to get a good spot.

 Also note the bus stop location in Fenqihu changes on weekdays vs weekends/holidays/cherry blossom season.